Scope 3 emissions — indirect emissions across an entity's value chain — represent the most technically challenging aspect of UK SRS S2 implementation.

 Transition reliefs available

-First-year relief — no comparative Scope 3 information is required in the first year of application
+First-year relief on comparatives — no comparative Scope 3 information is required in the first year of application

 Alternative measurement methods — entities may use measurement approaches other than the GHG Protocol in the first year if they were using those methods previously, provided they disclose the methodology and plan for alignment